sa96125/sa96125/README.md

 <br /><br />

 ### Experienced Libraries / Framworks.
-Vue, React, Next, Nest, Three, AR, Tailwind, Apollo Client, Bootstrap, TypeORM
+Vue, React, Next, Nest, Three, AR, Tailwind, Bootstrap, Apollo Client, TypeORM, lodash
 <br /><br />

 ### Value.

-Even if you bump into your own incompetence and limitations, Grab it and move forward.
+Even if you bump into my own incompetence and limitations, Grab it and move forward.
 I will continue to run on the path I think is right.
 Time neither comforts me nor waits for me.
 So just make each day count.
 <br /><br />